siddharth-pand8y/JSNAD/05-File-System/05-file-system.notes.md

   3. dir - string path of the file
   4. ext - extension of the file
   5. name - file name without extension
-- `path.basename` - fill file name along with extension
+- `path.basename` - full file name along with extension
 - `path.dirname` - directory of the path
 - `path.extname` -  extension of the file
 - `fs.readFileSync` - read contents of a file synchronously